jelasin/tinybox/README.md

 # TinyBox

-a tiny shell to run commands on remote machines.
+A tiny shell to run commands on remote machines.

+You can study this project to learn how to create a simple shell in Linux/Unix C.

 ## Usage